Walter Greenwood: Personal life and death

 Greenwood became a vegetarian in 1928 for ethical reasons.
-In the 1930s, Greenwood was engaged to Alice Myles, a Salford girl, and stayed in Salford for a while, where he served as a city councillor, but soon relocated to London.
+In the 1930s, Greenwood was engaged to Alice Myles, from Salford, and stayed in Salford for a while, where he served as a city councillor, but soon relocated to London.
 He abandoned his fiancée, who sued him successfully for breach of promise.

 Greenwood stood twice as a Labour Party candidate for Salford City Council; he won on his second attempt, in November 1934, securing a seat in the St. Matthias's Ward.
 Greenwood won with 1,848 votes, a majority of 750 over the sitting independent councillor, A.C.
 Dixon, and the Communist candidate, R Davies, polled only 81 votes.
 Greenwood's experience of being a Labour councillor was the inspiration for his book, His Worship the Mayor.

 During 1937 he married Pearl Alice Osgood, an American actress and dancer; they divorced in 1944.
 Greenwood later described them as having been a pair of 'erupting volcanoes'.
 He retired to Douglas, Isle of Man, in the 1950s, and died there on 13 September 1974, aged 70.

 Greenwood's manuscripts and letters are archived in the University of Salford's Walter Greenwood Collection.